christianalfoni/impact/docs/useStore.md

 export const useMyStore = () => useStore(MyStore)
 ```

-When a store is provided to the component tree it can consume other parent stores directly.
+When a store is provided to the component tree, it can consume other parent stores directly.

 ```ts
 import { useStore, signal } from 'impact-react'